Medical Loan Financing Made Easy (Clean Bill Of…)

 The medical industry isn’t the Divine.
 It doesn’t always know what causes a health problem or how to fix it.
 It probes, tests, images, eliminates choices, and tries lifestyle changes in order to close in on the problem.
 Once they “get” it, though, there’s no stopping them.
 It’s when they can’t “get” it that patients seek alternative means of healing.

 That’s where insurance has a major problem.
-Insurance only focuses on its main thing such as auto, home, life, or health.
+Insurance only focuses on its main things such as auto, home, life, or health.
 Nothing exists beyond that word.
 Therefore, alternative, holistic, and other methods of healing don’t exist.
 If it isn’t “medical,” you’re on the hook for medical loan financing.

 This poses a problem mainly for those without insurance at all.
 Even those with insurance seek other methods of healing when they get tired of wrangling with insurance companies.
 These patients don’t mind digging until they find someone who can and will help them.